 Since so many factors can change the color of steak without being related to cooking, your best bet to get the steak internal temp is to use a probe.

-During the cooking process, various sections of the meat will experience varying temperatures.
+During the cooking process, various meat sections will experience varying temperatures.
 To ensure an accurate reading with the InstaProbe, please insert the probe tip into the thickest portion of the meat from the top.
 Be mindful to avoid any visible bones or gristle for the best results.

 Meanwhile, you can use IntaProbe to check your burger temp, and shrimp temp to know if is done.
 It is your must-have kitchen tool!